Silas Soule: Early life

-Silas Soule was born into a family of abolitionists in Bath, Maine, descended from Mayflower passenger George Soule.
+Silas Soule was born on July 26, 1838, in Bath, Maine, the son of Amasa Soule, a cooper, and Sophia (Low) Soule.
+He was born into a family of abolitionists, and was descended from Mayflower passenger George Soule.
 He was raised in Maine and Massachusetts.
-Soule was a "...friendly, intelligent, and good-natured young man, full of practical jokes, [and] tall tales...
+Soule was a "friendly, intelligent, and good-natured young man, full of practical jokes, [and] tall tales[.]"
 In 1854, his family became part of the newly formed New England Emigrant Aid Company, an organization whose goal was to help settle the Kansas Territory and bring it into the Union as a free state.
-His father and brother arrived in the vicinity of modern day Lawrence in November 1854, and became one of the town's founding families.
+His father and older brother William arrived in the vicinity of modern day Lawrence in November 1854, and became one of the town's founding families.
 The teenage Silas, his mother, and two sisters came the following summer.

 Shortly after the family's arrival at Coal Creek located a few miles south of Lawrence, Silas's father, Amasa, established his household as a stop on the Underground Railroad.
 At the age of 17, Silas escorted escaped slaves from Missouri north to freedom.

 Strife in Kansas

 During the late 1850s, pro-slavery forces from Missouri and abolitionist forces from Kansas were engaged in open warfare.
 The conflict was over whether Kansas would be admitted to the Union as a slave or free state.
 This period was often called "Bleeding Kansas".
-In July 1859, twenty pro-slavery men had crossed into Kansas to look for escaped slaves.
+On January 25, 1859, twenty pro-slavery men had crossed into Kansas to look for escaped slaves.
 They located and ambushed an Underground Railroad party led by Dr. John Doy, a physician in Lawrence, who was escorting 13 former slaves to Iowa.
 The men from Missouri arrested Dr. Doy and sold the former slaves.

 Doy, meanwhile, was tried and convicted of abducting slaves and sentenced to five years in a Missouri penitentiary.
-Because he was awating transfer to the prison at the jailhouse in St. Joseph, Soule and a group of men from Lawrence decided they would free him.
+Because he was awaiting transfer to the prison at the jailhouse in St. Joseph, Soule and a group of men from Lawrence decided they would free him.
 Soule went into the jail and convinced the jailkeeper that he had a letter from Doy's wife.
 The note in fact read: "Tonight, at twelve o'clock."
 Later that night they overpowered the jailer and helped Doy escape back to Kansas.
 Thereafter known as "The Immortal Ten", when they reached Lawrence they had their photo taken (above left).